drzel/quake-map-texture-collator/README.md

 Requires qfbsp from [The QuakeForge Project](www.quakeforge.net).
 May work with other versions of bsp (untested).

 ## Usage
-Copy any .tga or .png files to itextures/.
+* Copy any .tga or .png files to itextures/.
-Copy and .bsp files to maps/map.bsp.
+* Copy and .bsp files to maps/map.bsp.

-Usage: ./qmtc.sh QFBSP-FILE-PATH
+`$ ./qmtc.sh QFBSP-FILE-PATH`

-For each map it will create three text files: map-textures.txt - a text list of all textures in the map. map-quake.txt - a list of all textures from the original pak0.pak and pak1.pak. map-ext.txt - a list of all other textures.
+For each map it will create three text files:
+* map-textures.txt - a text list of all textures in the map.
+* map-quake.txt - a list of all textures from the original pak0.pak and pak1.pak.
+* map-ext.txt - a list of all other textures.

-Then it will go through the .tga and .png files looking for matches by file type and copies these into the textures/map/. .tga files take higher priority like in ezQuake.
+Then it will go through the .tga and .png files looking for matches by filename and copies these into the textures/map/. .tga files take higher priority like in ezQuake.